nikaswani/raftyui/apps/docs/app/docs/components/accordion/page.md

 ## Usage

-In Accordion parent element, `type` prop is mandatory as it decides whether a `single` item or `multiple` items can be expanded/collapsed at a same time.
+In Accordion parent element, `type` prop is mandatory as it decides whether a `single` item or `multiple` items can be expanded/collapsed at the same time.

 {% example  %}